 This is money you contribute to super from your bank account where you have notified TWUSUPER that you intend to claim a tax deduction for those contributions.

-This is the money you put into your super from your bank account and for which you do not claim a deduction.
-Because you're not claiming a deduction, and the payment is usually made after tax (exceptions may apply - for example for the self employed), you will not pay a contributions tax when this money enters your fund.
+This is the money you put into your super from your bank account and for which you do not claim a tax deduction.
+Because the payment is made after tax, you won't pay any contributions tax when this money enters your fund.

 ® Registered to BPAY Pty Ltd ABN 69 079 137 518.